 The job was monotonous but at least the woman’s physical appearance provided the much needed relief albeit insisting that Forex92 was the real deal.

-Forex92 review: Investigating the alleged returns
+Forex92 review: Investigating the alleged returns of managed accounts

 I asked a woman called Angela Riplay and got no fucking answer.
 I wonder how you’ll ever get an answer if you start asking the hard questions like me.